ChaitanyaVamsi/MessagingApp-CyberPunkTheme-Nodejs/DockerfileExplanation.md

 Copies the entire project into the container so the app code is available to run.
 This tells Docker:
 Copies everything else (your JS, HTML, CSS, etc.) into the container — like uploading your full project folder.
+Copies everything else (your JS, HTML, CSS, etc.) into the container.
+This happens after dependencies to keep Docker layer caching efficient.

 ---